The History of the M1 Garand Rifle

 The first step is to "sink a die", or to mill a die from hard tool steel.

-At right above you see a three-head mill cutting three dies at once.
+The second picture shows a three-head mill cutting three dies at once.
 The dies had to be replaced frequently, as their use in a hammer forge would quickly wear them out.

-At right you see the die itself.
+Here you see the die itself.
 The die is the lower face of the forge into which a hot steel bar is hammered.

 The series of pictures below shows the forging operation.
 A hot steel bar is placed into the forge, on the die and below the hammer.
 Repeated hammer blows then drive the hot steel into the die.